CodeLegacy/MiniProject/README.md

 <h3>Contents</h3>
 <p>Untitled(4).ipynb contains SVM algorithm code with and without PCA.</p>
 <p>Graphs.ipynb contains Comparison plots with respect to SVM algorithm(implemented from scratch,built in library,map-reduce)
+<p>Voice Dataset is used for SVM algorithm classification i.e Classify the voices as male or female.